HOME

 BRAZIL, 1978, to commemorate the restoration of the church, Scott 1572

-In 1554 José de Anchieta founded a small church, which became the center of Jesuit missionary work in the city and vicinity of São Paulo.
+In 1554 St. José de Anchieta founded a small church, which became the center of Jesuit missionary work in the city and vicinity of São Paulo.
 By 1681 a college had been added.
 The Suppression of the Jesuits and later secularization did away with both church and college.
 The college became a government palace, the church was torn down, and the Patio do Colégio or School Courtyard was renamed the Place du Palais.
 In 1896 a accurate reproduction of the whitewashed Portuguese Baroque chapel called the Church of the Patio do Colégio, was rebuilt on this spot on the Rua Boa Vista, across the square from the cathedral.

 BRAZIL, 1970, show cancel from São Paulo,showing the church where the city was founded

 and also honoring Fr.
-Manuel da Nóbrega, SJ on the 4th centenary of his death
+Manuel Da Nóbrega, SJ on the 4th centenary of his death

 BRAZIL, 1978, cancel for Scott 1572 above